 IMPORTANT SAFETY INFORMATION DEEP BRAIN STIMULATION FOR ESSENTIAL TREMOR

-Bilateral stimulation of the internal globus pallidus (GPi) or the subthalamic nucleus (STN) using Medtronic DBS Therapy for Parkinson's Disease is indicated for adjunctive therapy in reducing some of the symptoms in individuals with levodopa-responsive Parkinson's disease of at least 4 years’ duration that are not adequately controlled with medication, including motor complications of recent onset (from 4 months to 3 years) or motor complications of longer-standing duration.
+Medtronic DBS Therapy for Parkinson’s Disease: Bilateral stimulation of the internal globus pallidus (GPi) or the subthalamic nucleus (STN) using Medtronic DBS Therapy for Parkinson's Disease is indicated for adjunctive therapy in reducing some of the symptoms in individuals with levodopa-responsive Parkinson's disease of at least 4 years’ duration that are not adequately controlled with medication, including motor complications of recent onset (from 4 months to 3 years) or motor complications of longer-standing duration.

-Unilateral thalamic stimulation using Medtronic DBS Therapy for Tremor is indicated for the suppression of tremor in the upper extremity.
-The system is intended for use in patients who are diagnosed with essential tremor or Parkinsonian tremor not adequately controlled by medications and where the tremor constitutes a significant functional disability.
-The safety or effectiveness of this therapy has not been established for bilateral stimulation.
+Medtronic DBS Therapy for Tremor: Unilateral thalamic stimulation of the ventral intermediate nucleus (VIM) using Medtronic DBS Therapy for Tremor is indicated for the suppression of tremor in the upper extremity.
+The system is intended for use in patients who are diagnosed with essential tremor or parkinsonian tremor not adequately controlled by medications and where the tremor constitutes a significant functional disability.

-Safety and effectiveness has not been established for patients with previous surgical ablation procedures, dementia, coagulopathies, or moderate to severe depression, patients who are pregnant, or patients under 18 years.
-Parkinson’s disease and essential tremor: safety and effectiveness has not been established for patients with neurological disease other than idiopathic Parkinson’s disease or essential tremor.
-Essential tremor: safety and effectiveness has not been established for bilateral stimulation or for patients over 80 years of age.
+Safety and effectiveness has not been established for patients with neurological disease other than idiopathic Parkinson’s disease or Essential Tremor, previous surgical ablation procedures, dementia, coagulopathies, or moderate to severe depression, patients who are pregnant, or patients under 18 years.
+Safety and effectiveness of Medtronic DBS Therapy for Tremor has not been established for bilateral stimulation or for patients over 80 years of age.

 USA Rx only